collegevine/lightMLFlow/README.md

     running your `MLFlow` code.
 This is an essential change, as it means that `lightMLFlow` does not require *any* Python infrastructure, as opposed to `mlflow`, which does.
+-   `mlflow` (and, specifically, `MLFlow Projects`) doesn’t play particularly nicely with `renv`.
+The reason for that is that an `MLProject` file that’s pointed at a Git repo will try to clone and run the code from scratch.
+But with `renv`, we like restoring a package cache in CI and baking it into the Docker image that the code lives in so that we don’t need to install all of the R packages the project needs every time we run the project. `lightMLFlow` hacks its way around this problem by allowing the user to run `set_git_tracking_tags()`, which tricks the MLFlow REST API into thinking that the code was run from an MLFlow Project even when it wasn’t.
+This lets you keep your normal (e.g.) `renv` workflow in place and get the benefit of linked Git commits in the MLFlow UI without actually needing any of the `MLProject` infrastructure or setup steps.

 ## Known Issues / Future Work